szabolcstoth/robotframework-basics/docs/02-classroom/02-file-handling.md

     *** Test Cases ***
     Greetings Everyone
         [Tags]    loop
-        [Documentation]    This test case verifies the functionality of 'Print Multiple Names' keyword.
+        [Documentation]    This test case verifies the functionality of the 'Print Multiple Names' keyword.
         Print Multiple Names    ${MULTIPLE_NAMES}

     Students
-        [Documentation]    This test case logs the names from students.txt to console.
+        [Documentation]    This test case logs the names from students.txt to the console.
         @{students}=    Read Names From File    ${STUDENTS_TXT}
         Print Multiple Names    ${students}